The Book of My Lives

 From the author of The World and All That It Holds, Aleksandar Hemon's The Book of My Lives is an unforgettable memoir of a life forever marked by international conflict.

 Aleksandar Hemon grew up in a blissful Sarajevo, where his childhood was consumed by football, his adolescence by friends, movies and girls and where, as a young man, he poked at the pretensions of his beloved city with American music, bad poetry, and slightly better journalism.

-And then at twenty-seven Hemon flew to Chicago for a month-long visit.
-A matter of weeks later Sarajevo was engulfed in an atrocious war and Hemon found himself an exile – he wouldn’t return home for five years, and when he did, he found his city irrevocably changed.
+And then, at twenty-seven, Hemon flew to Chicago for a month-long visit.
+A matter of weeks later Sarajevo was engulfed in an atrocious war.
+Hemon found himself an exile.
+He wouldn’t return home for five years and, when he did, he found his city irrevocably changed.